 The Workability Program is a Day Program that focuses on pre-employment activity for people with barriers.
-Barriers meaning adults who suffer from depression, page bipolar disorder, clinic schizophrenia, behavioural issues and acute anxiety.
+Barriers meaning adults who suffer from depression, bipolar disorder, schizophrenia, behavioural issues and acute anxiety.
 Participants are engaged in employment related day programming activities two (2) or three (3) days per week.
 As participants show job readiness potential they will be eligible to receive a monthly stipend based on the number of days worked.

 Our Purpose is to…

 - Provide service to people with mental illness in the communities of Central Vancouver Island

 - Engage trainees in activities that help them take steps to improving their mental health and achieve their full potential;